-She came for the birds, she told me.
-Rosemary was sparrow-like herself: petite, fine-boned, with a tuft of white hair crowning an inquisitive, blue-eyed face.
-She was 85 and just six months earlier she had undergone hip replacement surgery, but that didn’t stop her from traveling alone to Papua New Guinea, where I met her.
+Rosemary came for the birds.
+That’s what she told me when I met her in Papau New Guinea.
+Fittingly, she was sparrow-like herself: petite, fine-boned, with a tuft of white hair crowning an inquisitive, blue-eyed face.
+She was 85 and just six months earlier she had undergone hip replacement surgery, but that didn’t stop her from traveling alone to the other side of the world.

 “I’m afraid that I’ve outlived all my husbands,” she trilled in a plummy English accent.
 There had been three of them.
 For the past 10 years, she had been traveling on her own around the globe.